revilowaldow/BITC/Sessions/2025/02 09 - Session 39.md

 Captured by the aegan empire

-Used to be an elf in a nor
+Used to be an elf in a northern grove

+Victim of a cave in during the [[battle of looming rock]]